Hiking and Backpacking

 Hiking along ridgelines in the preserve provides fast, comparatively easy travel.
 Brush is usually minimal and therefore visibility is often greater than in other terrain and the surface is more durable.

-Hiking on the lava fields is feasible however the terrain vary making certain areas more desirable to walk on than others.
-There are no active lava fields in the park.
+Hiking on the lava field is feasible and is easier to walk on than tussocks; however, the jagged terrain still makes it "ankle-twisting ground."
+There are no active lava fields in the preserve.

 There are no bridges across rivers in the backcountry.
 You must negotiate your own river crossings and pack gear accordingly to keep dry in the event of an accidental swim.
 Water temperature is approximately 36º F (2º C), and a cold immersion may result in high risk of hypothermia.
 Try to cross where the river is braided and dispersed, rather than concentrated into a single deep, narrow channel.
 River depths can also vary widely during a trip, depending on time of year, rainfall, and temperatures.
 After the breakup, usually in spring, river crossings can be more dangerous due to the increase of snow melt.
 Trekking poles or sticks can be useful in checking the river depth if the bottom is not visible.
 Keep hiking boots on while crossing rivers to provide maximum protection for your feet and to give you traction on river bottoms.
 Accept wet boots.
 If you choose, you can bring an extra pair of shoes, to switch into while at camp.